ensnare-org/ensnare-v1/src/bin/minidaw/README.md

 - To duplicate an arranged pattern, select it and press Control-D (or Command-D on a Mac).
 - To delete an arranged pattern, select it and press the Delete key.
-- To save your project, press the Save button. **BEWARE** that the app uses a single file (`minidaw-project.json`) for loading and saving, so you can't have more than one project right now!
-Also **BEWARE** that the app won't confirm quitting or opening a saved project over your current one, so **expect to lose work**!
+- To save your project, press the Save button.
-- Export your creation via the Export to WAV button.
-Look for `minidaw-project.wav` and send it to your friends!
+- Export your creation via the Export to WAV button and send it to your friends!

 Other things being worked on now: